yihui/yihui.org/content/en/2023-09-12-jp-sarah-interview.md

 > "Man desires a world where good and evil can be clearly distinguished, for he
 > has an innate and irrepressible desire to judge before he understands."
 >
-> --- Milan Kundera, The Art of the Novel
+> ---Milan Kundera, "The Art of the Novel"

 Good and bad software tools are often not so clearly distinguished, either.
 That said, I admit that sometimes I have this "irrepressible desire", too.